|Court:||United States District Court for the Northern District of California|

 |Case Leaders:||Salvatore J. Graziano, Jeroen van Kwawegen, Jeremy P. Robinson, Rebecca E. Boon|

-Lead Plaintiff Has Reached a Proposed Settlement of the Action for $70 Million
+Lead Plaintiff Has Settled the Action for $70 Million

-The Court-appointed Lead Plaintiff, SEB Investment Management AB (“SEB” or “Lead Plaintiff”), on behalf of itself and the Class, has reached a proposed settlement of the Action for $70,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+The Court-appointed Lead Plaintiff, SEB Investment Management AB (“SEB” or “Lead Plaintiff”), on behalf of itself and the Class, has settled the Action for $70,000,000 in cash (the “Settlement”).

 If you are a member of the Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Class consists of: